Divorce And Life Insurance

-The following answers regarding divorce and life insurance policies can help you identify and understand some of the issues that need to be considered during divorce negotiations.
 In many divorces that include provisions for alimony or child support, it is common practice to include a stipulation that the supporting spouse should carry a life insurance policy.
-This can guarantee that the children will still be provided for should the supporting parent die.
+This is meant to ensure that those support payments continue even if the supporting spouse dies before fulfilling their obligations.

 How long the policy is maintained depends on what the policy was intended for.
 If it was meant as security for child support, it can be terminated when the dependent children reach the age of majority.
 Life insurance policies can also be maintained for longer periods of time if the parent so chooses.
 If life insurance is required to guarantee alimony, it may continue for as long as the alimony payments are required.